nawwx3/comicBase/README.md

 This website has two parts.
-The first part is accessible by the domain name (which is currently not connected to the IP for reasons I don't understand / have not been able to fix) and is used to showcase who I am and some of the projects I have developed.
+The first part is accessible by the domain name and is used to showcase who I am and some of the projects I am working on.
 The second part of this website is a comic book database that I have developed myself.

 # nathanwelch.me (part 1)